docker/buildx/docs/reference/buildx_create.md

 Builder instances are isolated environments where builds can be invoked.
 All docker contexts also get the default builder instance.

-### `--append`
+## Examples

+### Append a new node to an existing builder (--append)

-Changes the action of the command to appends a new node to an existing builder specified by `--name`.
+The `--append` flag changes the action of the command to append a new node to an existing builder specified by `--name`.
 Buildx will choose an appropriate node for a build based on the platforms it supports.

 Example: